$79.99 $99.99 Buy It Now

 • Notification: Informing tenants about the presence of security cameras can help alleviate privacy concerns and create transparency.

-See also How to bring security camera wires into house
+See also How to put an analog security camera on a network

 It’s crucial for renters to balance security needs with privacy considerations when installing security cameras in a rental property.